Denton County Transportation Authority: Board of directors

 All members serve two-year terms.
 Board members must have professional experience in the field of transportation, business, government, engineering or law.
 In accordance with DCTA By-laws, the Board adopts the annual operating budget and is responsible for setting policy.
 The president oversees the day-to-day operations of the DCTA and implements policies set forth by the Board.

 Transportation services

 The Denton County Transportation Authority offers several services to the general public in and around Denton, Lewisville, and Highland Village.
-These services include fixed-route service in Denton, an on-demand service in Highland Village and Lewisville, shuttle routes serving UNT, a regional commuter bus service connecting Denton and downtown Fort Worth, and a train service connecting Denton, Lewisville, Carrollton, and downtown Dallas.
+These services include fixed-route service in Denton, an on-demand service in Highland Village and Lewisville, shuttle routes serving UNT, a regional commuter bus service connecting Denton and downtown Fort Worth, and a train service connecting Denton and Lewisville with neighboring Carrollton (linking to DART light-rail service).
 Additionally, DCTA offers paratransit service throughout its service area.